Assistance with electric bills in NC—Who you can turn to for help

 - Send a formal waiver letter via email

 The first two options include time and money, so you should go for the third one because it is no less successful, but way easier.
 Since most people don’t know how to write a professional waiver letter, DoNotPay can be of assistance.
-Provide the requested details to our robot lawyer, and you can have a waiver letter in a matter of minutes.
+Provide the requested details to our AI Consumer Champion, and you can have a waiver letter in a matter of minutes.

 Lower your North Carolina electric bill by negotiation

 It is not uncommon for customers to take their bills at face value.
 This is a mistake as negotiations can lower them significantly if you play your cards right.
 Although this will usually work only if there is more than one authorized supplier in your area, you can still give it a go even if there is no real competition.

 In case you are stuck with one company, you can try to get a discount or a fixed payment plan, which would unburden your budget during the heating or cooling season.
 Those who are able to switch providers should do some research to get the best negotiating position:

 - Check the competitors and what they have to offer

 - Come up with a clear plan of what you expect to get

 - Be ready to go to another supplier if you don’t get what you want